You will process account payments and receipts, customer receipts, supplier payments and GST payments or refunds using this function.

 Capturing your Bank Statements

-How do you get the information from your bank into your accounting software? – with Sage One it is easy and we offer a number of options to suit your preferences.
+How do you get the information from your bank into your accounting software? – with Accounting it is easy and we offer a number of options to suit your preferences.

 - You can manually capture your banking transactions.